SportingLargeGermany

 Temperament & Personality

-This breed tends to suit homes looking for a versatile, calm, family-oriented companion, with daily rhythms shaped by high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a calm, even-tempered, cooperative companion, with daily rhythms shaped by high energy, moderate barking, and low drooling.

 Coat type